 Do you need it to help you solve a problem?
 To write a proposal?
 To make a decision?
 Do you want it to substantiate a view you already have about something or do you just want to expand your knowledge.

-If you're like me, you want the type of information that will help you to solve problems for your clients, deliver high impact training that help employees to perform better or offer small business services which result in rapid business turnaround.
+If you're like me, you want the type of information that will help you to solve problems for your clients, deliver high impact training that helps employees perform better or offer small business services which result in rapid business turnarounds.